Key Takeaways

 Before building a strategy, it helps to understand why so many fall short.
 In our work with more than 100 mission-driven organizations, we have seen the same failure patterns repeat across sectors, sizes, and geographies.

-Failure Pattern 1: Tactics without theory The organization lists out activities — an annual gala, a spring appeal, a grant calendar — without a clear theory of how those activities will build lasting donor relationships.
-Each activity produces revenue, but none of them compound.
-When the gala revenue drops, the organization scrambles because it has not built anything underneath it.
+Failure Pattern 1: Tactics without theory.
+The organization lists activities — an annual gala, a spring appeal, a grant calendar — without a clear theory of how the activities build lasting relationships.
+Each activity produces revenue.
+None of them compound.
+When gala revenue drops, the organization scrambles because it has not built anything underneath.

-Failure Pattern 2: Revenue diversification as an abstraction Every nonprofit board has discussed revenue diversification.
+Failure Pattern 2: Revenue diversification as an abstraction.
+Every nonprofit board has discussed revenue diversification.
 Very few organizations have actually built it.
-The gap between knowing diversification matters and doing the disciplined donor development work required to achieve it is where most fundraising strategies break down.
+The gap between knowing diversification matters and doing the disciplined donor development work is where most strategies break down.

-Failure Pattern 3: Fundraising disconnected from program When development and program operate as separate functions — each with their own priorities, metrics, and staff culture — the organization loses the most powerful fundraising asset it has: a clear, compelling story about why its programs produce the outcomes donors care about.
-Fundraising strategy that is not rooted in programmatic reality produces messaging that is vague, impact claims that are generic, and donor relationships that are transactional.
+Failure Pattern 3: Fundraising disconnected from program.
+When development and program operate as separate functions, the organization loses its most powerful fundraising asset.
+That asset is a clear, compelling story about why programs produce the outcomes donors care about.
+Strategy not rooted in programmatic reality produces:

-Failure Pattern 5: Ignoring the power dynamics in philanthropy Particularly for organizations serving communities of color, immigrant communities, or other historically marginalized populations, the conventional fundraising strategy carries built-in tensions.
-Foundations are largely funded by and accountable to wealthy donors and institutions, while many nonprofits exist to challenge the conditions those same donors and institutions have helped create.
-An honest fundraising strategy names these dynamics rather than pretending they do not exist, and makes intentional choices about which funding relationships to pursue and which to decline.
+Failure Pattern 5: Ignoring the power dynamics in philanthropy.
+For organizations serving communities of color, immigrant communities, or other historically marginalized populations, the conventional strategy carries built-in tensions.
+Foundations are largely funded by and accountable to wealthy donors and institutions.
+Many nonprofits exist to challenge the conditions those same donors helped create.
+An honest strategy names these dynamics.
+It makes intentional choices about which funding relationships to pursue and which to decline.

 What Nonprofit Fundraising Strategy Actually Is

-A fundraising strategy is a theory of how your organization will build sustainable, mission-aligned revenue — not just this year, but over a three-to-five-year horizon.
+A fundraising strategy is a theory.
+Specifically, a theory of how your organization will build sustainable, mission-aligned revenue over a three-to-five-year horizon.

 A genuine strategy answers five questions: